cmob123/Image-Tone-Front-end/README.md

 Data variety: Any picture is fair game to be posted on reddit.
 As such, we had to cope with a huge variety of pictures.
 Limiting ourselves to a subset (like images of people), could have made the project easier.
 The comment variety was also enormous, including stories, poems, ascii art, and image, video, or web links.
 Unstructured data like this is difficult to reliably analyze.

-The black box of the tone analyzer: The results of tone analysis can be surprising.
+Uncertainty surrounding tone analyzer: The results of tone analysis can be surprising.
 Often, the results from analyzing a piece of text were counter to what our team expected.
 The tone analyzer was also not trained on reddit comment data, so results skewed any number of ways: Anger and extraversion were consistenly above 0.5, and confidence was a flat 0.0 for more than a third of posts.

 Context blindness: Nothing is posted in a vaccuum.
 An image of a celebrity may elicit joy (or anger) one day, but there will be much different emotions (sadness) if that same image is posted the day of their death.
 Discarding title data makes this problem especilly acute.
+A more thorough solution could involve reading a post's timestamp and performing some kind of analysis on news articles from the same day or week that feature the same concepts.

 Despite the low correlation values, we are fairly content with how this project went.
 Overall, we think that it is just too complex of a problem for machines to solve, and the fact that we got anything at all is encouraging.

 Future Work
 -----------

+More complex algorithms, more preprocessing of images.

+Limit training data to a certain subset (e.g. pictures of people)

+A different data source.